bubu59/AvaxGods/README.md

 - Mobile responsive design
 - Enums, events, structs as well as learning to think and write smart contract in a simple and logical manner

-For further reference, refer to this youtube video:  <a href="https://youtu.be/C9ctoK4M9Bk/" target="blank"> https://youtu.be/C9ctoK4M9Bk
-P.s Its a long video with a lot of information so take your time to go thru it and if any errors, you can join their discord group.

 ## In Progress
 - Writing out unit tests for edge cases ( smart contract )